Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 [how did this question evolve and what new questions came up]

-### Data
+## Data

 Our main source of data was the DBLP database, which contains a large amount of data on various academic journals, articles, and authors.
-This data is in a structured format and available for download and thus was easily accessable to us and did not require any special effort beyond filtering it down.
+This data is in a structured format and available for download and thus was easily accessible to us and did not require any special effort beyond filtering it down.
 Once it had been transformed into collaboration networks, however, the resulting networks required some more involved processing.
 This processing included finding dense subgraphs, connected subgraphs, and manual cleanup, removing connected subgraphs that were too small or too dense to be interesting or useful for visualization.

 In addition to DBLP, we also scraped author affiliations from publication databases that were linked by the DBLP entries.
-This proved to fairly involved as well as inconsistant in the case on some of the websites, and as a result, we ended up using only one of our initial prospects.
+This proved to fairly involved as well as inconsistent in the case on some of the websites, and as a result, we ended up using only one of our initial prospects.
 This limited the journals we could use, but not so much as to be problematic.

-### Exploratory Data Analysis
+## Exploratory Data Analysis

 ![sigplan collaboration network with computed clusters manually drawn on](report_images/sigplan_clustered) Our main tool for viewing our data before we had a custom visualization method was Gephi.
 We used this software extensively to judge the qualities of the prospective collaboration network, as well as the quality of our densest subgraph implementation.
-There were many graphs that we viewedwith Gephi and were able to immediately determine that we did not want to continue working with them either because they were far too dense, large, or not dense enough, their largest subgraphs only being a handful of nodes.
+There were many graphs that we viewed with Gephi and were able to immediately determine that we did not want to continue working with them either because they were far too dense, large, or not dense enough, their largest subgraphs only being a handful of nodes.
 We also used Gephi to evaluate experimental methods of simplifying dense graphs.